-Teaching and learning is set to resume on August 26, 2020, including options for in-person, on-campus learning or at-home/adaptive learning.
-Our Admissions Office welcomes your inquiry and is available for online conversations and calls!
+Teaching and learning resumed on August 26, 2020, including options for in-person, on-campus learning or at-home/adaptive learning.
+Our Admissions Office welcomes your inquiry and is available for calls and tours!

-We look forward to having a conversation with you about Rosarian Academy and the admissions process for 2020-2021.
+We look forward to having a conversation with you about Rosarian Academy and the admissions process.

 At Rosarian Academy, we understand that choosing the best educational environment for your child is a significant decision.
 Therefore, we strive to make the admissions experience a thoughtful and personalized process, enabling you to become familiar with us, as we cultivate a relationship with you and your child.